tmagik/catoshi/CONTRIBUTING.md

 If you want other Catoshis to join you in a consensus-based project, show us running code, and keep it simple.

-This challenging, at best, to do when developers have a profit-seeking motive to promote a maximalist one chain to rule them all vision because they believe their hoard of shiny coins is somehow of value to everyone who does not have them.
+This is challenging, at best, to do when developers have a profit-seeking motive to promote a maximalist one chain to rule them all vision because they believe their hoard of shiny coins is somehow of value to everyone who does not have them.

 Release Policy
 --------------